rapid7/metasploit-model/README.md

 * Add a 'Release Steps' comment

-The 'Post-merge Steps' are a reminder to the reviewer of the Pull Request of how to release the gem.
+The 'Release Steps' are a reminder to the reviewer of the Pull Request of how to release the gem.

 ```
 # Release